jradcliffe5/mailmerge/README.md

    python3 mailmerge.py recipients.csv --subject 'Project $project update' --body body.txt --dry-run
    ```

    During a dry run the script prints the full rendered email (headers and body) for inspection.
+When `--dry-run` is used, you can omit `--sender` and `--password`; a placeholder sender address is used purely for previewing.
 Remove `--dry-run` to send the emails.
 The script reads the sender address from the `GMAIL_ADDRESS` environment variable and the Gmail app password from `GMAIL_APP_PASSWORD`.
 You can also pass `--sender` and `--password` explicitly (the password prompt hides your input if you omit `--password`).
 If you need to use double quotes around the subject, escape dollar signs as `\$` so your shell does not expand them.

 ### Additional options